caiiiycuk/js-dos/README.md

 ## Example

-To run builtin example do:
+To run built-in example do:

 ```
 hs .